imsharukh1994/imsharukh1994/README.md

 <h1>Hi 👋 I am Shaharukh Mithagari!</h1>
-<p> I am a System Engineer in Mumbai, India.
-Im looking for Web Developer or Front end Developer Job.
+<p> I am a System admin in Mumbai, India.
+I love to code and find new thing issue, bugs and solve it where are from interest and languages, I know

 - 👀 I’m interested in Coding and programme
 - 🌱 I’m currently learning Job as web development